aurorascharff/next14-message-box/STEPS.md

 ## Conclusion

-That's it for this demo, the code is pinned on my GitHub and the optimistic update is on a branch, thank you React Conf!
+That's it for this demo, the code is pinned on my GitHub and the optimistic update is on a branch, and follow me on Twitter for more rsc content.
+Thanks for listening and thanks React Conf!